Dr. Robert Hyland

 - BA (Hons), University of Western Ontario, English Literature and Film Studies

 Dr. Robert Hyland’s research interests are in Asian Cinema.
 He has been involved in the editorial boards for the journals Asian Cinema and the IAFOR Journal of Asian Cultural Studies, where he has acted as contributor, editor and has published on issues relating to Chinese and Japanese film.
 He has recently hosted a conference on Post Beijing Olympics Chinese Cinema, and is editing a special edition on Chinese cinema, for the IAFOR journal on Asian Cinema.
 He has taught in the UK at the BISC and at both Sussex University and the University of Kent.
 He has also taught at the university level in Canada, Taiwan and Japan.

 Hyland, Robert.
 “Global Politics and a Cinema of Localism: Contemporary Taiwanese Film.”
 IAFOR Journal of Asian Studies.
 Vol. 1, Issue 1.
-November 2014 (Forthcoming)
+Winter 2014